 Preposterous as may seem many of the theories above alluded to, nearly all of them rest upon a certain basis of fact and comparison.
 Many, at least, of the similarities of thought, custom, methods, arts, religions, and myths from which the theories are deduced indeed exist, though false analogies permeate them all.
 The thread of fact which sustains the theories is, moreover, far too slender to bear the weight put upon it.
 It is not that the theories contain so much that is erroneous but the proof offered is entirely insufficient.
 The science of yesterday reared its edifices upon foundations of fact the very slightest.
 The science of to-day demands broader foundations and more deeply laid upon which to base its conclusions.
 Erroneous hypotheses like the above have, however, been productive of great good in pointing out and emphasizing some of the most useful lessons which the student of anthropology of the present day must learn and ever keep in mind.
-Ot these perhaps the most important is that the human mind is everywhere pratically the same ; that in a similar state of culture man in groping his way along will ever seek the same or similar means to a desired end.
-That, granting the sance conditions of environment, man acts upon them and is acted upon by them in the same way the world over.
+Ot these perhaps the most important is that the same or similar means to a desired end.
+That, granting the same or similar means to a desired end.
+That, granting the same conditions of environment, man acts upon them and is acted upon by them in the same way the world over.
 Hence, in large part, arise those similarities of customs, beliefs, religions, and arts which have been appealed to as evidences of genetic connection or of common origin, when, in fact, they are evidences of nothing but of a common humanity.